REFILE-Royal Mail says union rejects strike offer as UK election looms

 The former British monopoly faces the threat of renationalization from the opposition Labour Party, which plans to return utilities including National Grid and SSE, train companies and Royal Mail to public ownership.
 Labour moved sharply to the left under its leader Jeremy Corbyn, who is hoping to exploit turmoil over Brexit to win power.

-Also Read: REFILE-Royal Mail says union rejects strike offer as UK election looms
+Also Read: Royal Mail says union rejects strike offer as UK election looms

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)